starnold-redhat/rhdh-install/README.md

 3. Pipelines run to lint and test the playbook
 4. Run the playbook from the development project in AAP against a container masquerading as a server
 5. Promote the playbook to production, and rerun
-6. At this point - you've got a live playbook, which has been tested, and done it in about 30 minutes end to end.
+6. At this point - you've got a live playbook, which has been tested, and made availble in AAP in less than 30 minutes end to end.
 7. [Optionally] make another change and see it work in the dev project, show the prod project is still running the old playbook, then promote the new change to prod.